sophisid/sophisid/README.md

 # About Me:

-Currently working on semantic html, css, react and react native projects.
+Currently working with Reactjs, Nextjs, Vuejs, Sass, Element and GraphQL.
+Experience with Semantic Data Projects using ResearchSpace, Metaphactory, Reactjs.

 # Socials: